Weight Lifting Tips -- Reps

-On another page we describe how to warm-up correctly.
+On another page, Weight Lifting Tips (part 1) we describe how to warm-up correctly.

-(Its link is listed about halfway down this page.)
+[The Lifting Tips (part 1) page is listed about halfway down this page.]

-Of all these tips, none are more important than correctly warming up and understanding exactly how to perform a rep correctly before doing it.
+Of all the tips, none are more important than correctly warming up and understanding exactly how to perform a rep correctly before doing it.

 Attention to detail is one of our weight lifting tips